William Congdon

-Early life/education
+Early life and education

 William Grosvenor Congdon was born on April 15, 1912, in Providence, Rhode Island, the second child of Gilbert Maurice Congdon and Caroline Rose Grosvenor, who married in 1910.
 Both parents came from rich families: the Congdons dealt in iron, steel and metals, while the Grosvenors owned a textile manufacturing business in Rhode Island.
 They had five children, all sons.
 William Congdon was the cousin of the Isabella Gardner, the American poet and grand-niece of Isabella Stewart Gardner and second wife of the American poet-critic Allen Tate, who is spoken of in personal letters between Tate and Jacques Maritain.

-After graduating from St. Mark’s School of Southborough, Massachusetts, he studied English literature at Yale University and graduated in 1934.
+After graduating from St. Mark's School of Southborough, Massachusetts, he studied English literature at Yale University and graduated in 1934.
 For three years, Congdon took painting lessons in Provincetown with Henry Hensche, followed by a further three years of drawing and sculpture lessons with George Demetrios in Boston and then Gloucester.
-For some months in 1934-35 he frequented the Pennsylvania Academy of the Fine Arts in Philadelphia.
+For some months in 1934–35, he frequented the Pennsylvania Academy of the Fine Arts in Philadelphia.